Thursday, January 22, 2026

 Always ready to go, with suitcase and label

 In fact, he was created in a story entitled, “A Bear Called Paddington” by the author Michael Bond who had bought a teddy bear which he thought looked rather lonely in a toyshop window, as a stocking-filler for his wife on Christmas Eve, 1956, naming the bear Paddington after Paddington Station near where they lived.
 He modelled the refugee status of the bear on World War 11 evacuees, most of whom had been removed from family and familiar surroundings to be sent to live with strangers elsewhere in the country deemed to be safer.
-He remembered seeing evacuees in transit, all wearing labels with their names and home addresses pinned to them.
-He also became acquainted with some Jewish children who had sought sanctuary in the UK from the Nazis.
-Similar to the British evacuees, Paddington had sought refuge from his native Peru and was sent to London by his Aunt Lucy with a label attached to him saying, “Please look after this bear.”
+He remembered seeing evacuees in transit during the war, all wearing labels with their names and home addresses pinned to them and clutching little suitcases.
+He also became acquainted with some Jewish children who had sought sanctuary in the UK from the Nazis in Europe.
+Similar to the British evacuees and those fleeing the Nazis, Paddington had sought refuge from his native Peru and was sent to London by his Aunt Lucy with a label attached to him saying, “Please look after this bear.”
 He arrived complete with suitcase which he always carried, and a love of marmalade sandwiches.
 Paddington’s polite label, I now recall delightedly, was re-used, probably fifty years ago, perhaps almost twenty years after his creation, by a then great friend of my youngest daughter, Cait.
 When Adele was staying with us, I took a little family party on a day trip to London and to my amusement, Adele, wore a brown luggage label attached to her coat all day, which said, “Please look after this bear.”
 She told me it was Very Important.

 Paddington enables the Bond family to live here